truenas/documentation/content/SCALE/GettingStarted/Post-installConfiguration.md

 When connecting with SSH or the web shell, the Console Setup menu is not shown by default.
 It can be started by the `root` user or another user with root permissions by entering `/etc/netcli`.

-To disable the Console Setup menu, go to **System > Advanced** and unset *Show Text Console without Password Prompt*.
+To disable the Console Setup menu, go to **System Settings > Advanced** and unset *Show Text Console without Password Prompt*.

 ![ConsoleSetupMenuSCALE](/images/SCALE/ConsoleSetupMenuSCALE.png "TrueNAS Console Setup Menu")